Sutton Smith: College career

-In his red-shirt junior season, Smith led the nation in tackles for loss (27) and was third in the nation in sacks (15).
+In his redshirt junior season, Smith led the nation in tackles for loss (27) and was third in the nation in sacks (15).
 Smith helped lead the 2018 NIU Huskies to a MAC West Division championship as well as a 30-29 win over Buffalo in the 2018 Marathon MAC Championship Game.
 Following the game, Smith was named the game's Most Valuable Defensive player.
 For a second consecutive year, Smith was named a First-Team All-American, including first-team selections by the Associated Press, ESPN, SI.com, CollegeFootballNews.com and USA Today.
-Smith was a second-team selection by The Walter Camp Football Association, American Football Coaches Association (AFCA), PFF, and the Football Writers Association of America.
+Smith was a second-team selection by The Walter Camp Football Association, American Football Coaches Association, Pro Football Focus (PFF), and the Football Writers Association of America.
 Smith was also a finalist for the 2018 Ted Hendricks Award as the nation's best defensive end.
 PFF ranked Smith 24th on their list of the best 101 college football players in America.
-The Mid-American Conference named Smith a First-Team Defensive End and MAC Defensive Player of the Year.
-Smith also won the Vern Smith Leadership Award which is the football MVP award for the Mid-American Conference.
-Sutton Smith is only the third defensive player in the history of the Mid-American Conference to win the Vern Smith MVP honor, joining Central Michigan linebacker Ray Bentley (1982) and NIU defensive end Larry English (2008).
+The MAC named Smith a First-Team Defensive End and MAC Defensive Player of the Year.
+Smith also won the Vern Smith Leadership Award which is the football MVP award for the MAC.
+Sutton Smith is only the third defensive player in the history of the MAC to win the Vern Smith MVP honor, joining Central Michigan linebacker Ray Bentley (1982) and NIU defensive end Larry English (2008).

-On December 20, 2018, Smith announced that he would forgo his final year of eligibility to declare for the 2019 NFL Draft.
+On December 20, 2018, Smith announced that he would forgo his final year of eligibility to declare for the 2019 NFL draft.

-During his collegiate career, Smith was a 2-time First-Team All-American, a 2-time First-Team Mid-American Conference Defensive End, and 2-Time Mid-American Conference Defensive Player of the Year.
+During his collegiate career, Smith was a 2-time First-Team All-American, a 2-time First-Team MAC Defensive End, and 2-Time MAC Defensive Player of the Year.
 He is the only player in NIU school history to achieve these honors in back-to-back seasons and is the most decorated defensive player in NIU football history.
 In 2019, both Northern Illinois Football and the College Football Hall of Fame named Smith to their All-Decade Teams.

 Professional career

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 Smith was drafted by the Pittsburgh Steelers in the sixth round, 175th overall, of the 2019 NFL Draft.
 He was waived on August 31, 2019.

 Jacksonville Jaguars

-On October 22, 2019, Smith was signed to the Jacksonville Jaguars practice squad, but was released a week later.
+On October 22, 2019, Smith was signed to the practice squad of the Jacksonville Jaguars, but was released a week later.

 Pittsburgh Steelers (second stint)

-On November 6, 2019, Smith was signed to the Pittsburgh Steelers practice squad, but was released the next day.
+On November 6, 2019, Smith was signed to the Steelers practice squad, but was released the next day.
 On November 12, he was re-signed to the practice squad.
 He was released on November 18.